liguori/EasyDataFile/README.md

 - There are 3 occurrences per every file line at position 1, 105 and 209
 - Due that this hypothetical file is composed of different structures this class contain record definition just for line of the file that contains 'C' as first character (because RecordType attribute)

-Finally we can start import with these lines:
+We can start import with these lines:
 ```csharp
 var c = new TextETL();
 c.AddModel(typeof(Car));